Jubatian/rrpge-spec/specs/acc_arch.rst

 | 0xEFF  | location starts the accelerator operation using the current       |
 |        | values in the other registers.                                    |
 +--------+-------------------------------------------------------------------+

+The source reads only use the Source partitioning setting from 0xEF7 (so ignore the Video RAM partition size in 0xEE2).
+Destination writes are affected by the Video RAM partition size also including the carry disable bit.

 The Destination increment (0xEF4) normally should be set to one (1).
 Otherwise the Accelerator still performs the same way (also in calculating masks for